BlueMirrors/cvu/README.md

 detector = Detector(classes="coco", backend = "tensorflow"))
 ```

-Internally, Detector will load Tensorflow SavedModel pretrained Yolov5s weight model.
+Internally, the Detector will load Tensorflow SavedModel pretrained Yolov5s weight model.
 You can also set `device='tpu'` (tested on colab)

 We will update dynamic export info soon, please check back again.